KeaCluster/react-starter-guide/Part1.md

         - First selection: **React**
         - Second: **Javascript**

-        - If you select any other option, remember that the simplest solution at this point can be to delete the project and start over.
+    If you select any other option,
+    remember that the simplest soltion at this point can be to start over.

 3. **Navigate to your project directory**:
    - Once the project is created, navigate to the project directory: